 - Try to stay indoors and make trips outside as brief as possible.
 Limit outdoor recreational activity.
 Outdoor cold weather exertion puts extra strain on the heart.

-- If outside for long periods, seek temporary warmth by stoppin into one of the County's Warming Centers.
+- If outside for long periods, seek temporary warmth by stopping into one of the County's Warming Centers.

-- Wear hat, scarf or mask to cover face and mouth
+- Wear a hat, scarf, or mask to cover your face and mouth.

 - Only use combustion heaters if they are properly vented to the outside and do not leak flue gas into the indoor air space

 - Do not place a space heater within three feet of anything that may catch fire, such as drapes, furniture or bedding